 Wood Pallet Garden Tools Rack

 Do you find that your long-handled garden tools like shovels, rakes, and hoes are always falling down?
 This instant hack is the ultimate lightning-quick do-it-yourself project.
 Since wood pallets don't always come in mint condition, this is a great way to use up one of your dirtier wood pallets.
 Attach the back side of the pallet to your shed wall with four screws and that's it, you're done.
-With this kind of do-it-yourself pallet project, organization feels great!Continue to 21 of 25 below.
+With this kind of do-it-yourself pallet project, organization feels great because it's so easy to set-up.

 Wood Pallet Fireplace Surround

 Warm, cozy, and definitely one of a kind, this wood pallet fireplace surround is a weekend project that lets you exercise your creative skills.
 Stacey, over at the design blog Addison Meadows Lane, gives you detailed instructions, down to the very last screw and nail.
-But you can do whatever you want and make it your own.
+Follow her instructions or adapt it to make it all your own.